tom-pytel/sympad/README.md

 If you just want to use the program you only need the file **sympad.py**, and of course Python and the SymPy Python package.
 You can download **sympad.py** from here or install it directly from the PyPI repository.
-Note: This version of SymPad works with SymPy 1.4, this is no longer the newest version.
+Note: This version of SymPad works with SymPy 1.4, this is no longer the newest version, the master branch contains the newest version.

-To install the latest version on Linux from PyPI:
+To install this version on Linux from PyPI:
 ```
-pip3 install sympad
+pip3 install sympad==1.1.1
 ```
 To install on Windows from PyPI:
 ```
-pip3 install --user sympad
+pip3 install --user sympad==1.1.1
 ```

 If you install SymPad from PyPI then SymPy will be installed automatically.

-If you want to install SymPy yourself: [https://sympy.org/](https://sympy.org/)
+If you want to install SymPy 1.4 yourself: [https://sympy.org/](https://sympy.org/)
 ```
-pip3 install sympy
+pip3 install sympy==1.4
 ```

 In order to get the optional plotting functionality you must have the matplotlib package installed: [https://matplotlib.org/](https://matplotlib.org/)